oleg-nenashev/oleg-nenashev/speaking/talks.md

 ## More Talks

 Not all sessions are available on Sessionize.
-I have already stopped giving most of Jenkins talks though I can refresh some upon request.
+I have already stopped giving most of the Jenkins talks, though I can refresh some upon request.
-I often deliver specialized talks and workshops for different technology stacks (e.g. Java/JVM, Golang, Cloud Native, Embedded, C++ or .NET) for my clients and at local meetups, and do not normally submit them to bigger events.
+I often deliver specialized talks and workshops for different technology stacks (e.g. Java/JVM, Golang, Cloud Native, Embedded, C++ or .NET) for my clients and at local meetups, and they are not listed here.

 ### Management, Open Source and Culture